stormpath/stormpath-documentation/source/auth_n.rst

       * - accessToken
         - Object (Stormpath\Resource\AccessToken)
-        - The access token object.
+        - The Access Token as an object.

       * - accessTokenString
         - String (JSON Web Token)
-        - The access token for the response.
+        - The Access Token as a JWT-formatted string.

       * - refreshToken
         - Object (Stormpath\Resource\RefreshToken)
-        - The refresh token object.
+        - The Refresh Token as an object.

       * - refreshTokenString
         - String (JSON Web Token)
-        - The refresh token that can be used to get refreshed Access Tokens.
+        - The Refresh Token as a JWT-formatted string.

       * - accessTokenHref
         - String